adnanmuhtadi/milestone-project-1/README.md

 #### Journey

+-   Allow user to see my skills sets and confidence level of each one.

+-   In a responsive view, the skills would disappear and show my journey only.

+-   Allow user to go through my journey from birth to where I am today.

--   Allows user to download my CV, by having my CV to be viewed and downloaded in a PDF format.
+-   Allow user to download my CV, by having my CV to be viewed and downloaded in a PDF format.

 #### Portfolio

 #### Connect
--   Allows user to access the site using the following methods: web, tablet and mobile.
-This will be achieved by making the site responsive.

--   Allows user to watch the jumbotron increase in size while the page is loading, by having it zoom out.

--   Allows user to know the navigated hyperlinks, by having hoover over feature within the hyperlinks.

--   Allows user to know the areas of text entry, by having the text box highlighted when selected
+-   Allows the user to know the areas of text entry, by having the text box highlighted when selected

 ### Features Left to Implement

 -   Allow the developer to amend the website via a CMS to update the website quicker.

--   Allowing the contact form to send an email to the developers email.
+-   Allowing the contact form to send an email to my email address.

 -   Placeholder on the website with personal information to be able to reach out easier.

+-   To make the hover-over features more animated

 ## Technologies Used